hdmonline/tc-photo-grabber/README.md

 - ✅ **NEW: Cron scheduling** for automated downloads
   - Simple schedules: hourly, daily, weekly, custom intervals
   - **Unix cron expressions** for precise scheduling
+- ✅ **NEW: Telegram notifications** 📱
+  - Get notified when new photos are downloaded
+  - Receive the photos directly in your Telegram chat/channel
 - ✅ **NEW: Docker support** for containerized deployment
 - ✅ **NEW: Kubernetes ready** with example manifests
 - ✅ Skip already downloaded photos for incremental updates